 Head to St David’s Hall in Cardiff (where else?) for an afternoon of stirring Welsh song.
 It’s a thoroughly Welsh affair with big name musicians and orchestras playing Welsh favourites new and old.

 Parades around Wales

-Although there are no parades happening in 2021, there are usually a number of parades you can enjoy that take place around Wales.
+There are a number of parades you can enjoy that take place around Wales.